laravel-enso/core/README.md

 once a newer version is released
 - `php artisan vendor:publish --tag=enso-config` - a common alias for when wanting to update the config, once a newer version is released
+- `php artisan vendor:publish --tag=core-email-templates` - the email templates
+- `php artisan vendor:publish --tag=email-templates` - a common alias for when wanting to update the email templates

 <!--h-->
 ### Contributions